-At NYU Langone, specialists from our Neonatal Intensive Care Units (NICUs) at Tisch Hospital, NYU Winthrop Hospital, and NYU Langone Hospital—Brooklyn are on hand 24 hours a day, 7 days a week, to consult with women being treated for preterm labor and their partners.
+At NYU Langone, specialists from our Neonatal Intensive Care Units (NICUs) at Tisch Hospital, NYU Langone Hospital—Long Island, and NYU Langone Hospital—Brooklyn are on hand 24 hours a day, 7 days a week, to consult with women being treated for preterm labor and their partners.

 A NICU staff member is present during your labor and your child’s birth to help determine whether your baby needs any special care.
 If your baby stays in the NICU, our doctors, nurses, and other staff are available around the clock to give you updates on your baby’s care.
 Before the baby’s birth, parents are encouraged to tour the NICU.